MJonesUmich/Battery_Classifier/readme.md

 # Battery Classifier

-The battery chemistry classification toolkit is built with Python 3.11.
+The battery chemistry classification toolkit was built to promote the adoption of second-life Lithium-ion batteries, by enabling users with the ability to predict the cathodic chemistry utilized in the battery cell.
+The was built with Python 3.11.
 The repo bundles:

 - Data parsers that normalize vendor/partner test files into a common schema.
 - Notebook experiments for tabular and image models (logistic regression, random forest, CNN, etc.).